coreos/etcd-ca/README.md

-## etcd-ca
+# etcd-ca

-A very simple CA manager written in Go.
-Primarly used for coreos/etcd SSL/TLS testing.
+A simple certificate manager written in Go.
+Easy to use with limited capability.

 [![Build Status](https://drone.io/github.com/coreos/etcd-ca/status.png)](https://drone.io/github.com/coreos/etcd-ca/latest)

+## Common Uses

+etcd-ca allows you to build your own certificate system:

+1. Create certificate authority
+2. Create, issue and export host certificates
+3. Manage host identities
+4. Deploy a Public Key Infrastructure

+Primarly used for [coreos/etcd](https://github.com/coreos/etcd) SSL/TLS testing.

+## Certificate architecture

+etcd-ca inits a certificate authority, and issues certificates using the authority only.
+It indicates the length of authorization path is at most 2.

-### Examples
+## Examples

-Create a new CA:
+### Create a new certificate authority:

 ```
 $ ./etcd-ca init